computeclub/gcp-cloud-deploy-extensions/notifiers/echo-fastapi/README.md

 ## User story

-As an engineer, I want an example notifier showing usage of the python-notifier library.
-It would also be useful if this example notifier could output pubsub message contents I can better understand the attribute conditions needed to build other notifiers.
+As an engineer, I want an example notifier demonstrating usage of the python-notifier library.
+It would also be useful if this example notifier emitted pubsub message contents I can better understand the attribute conditions needed to build other notifiers.